React Async Data fetch

 fetchData(input); // x , prev input value

-fetchData(event.target.value); // o , current value
+fetchData(event.target.value); // o , current value};

 useEffect(()=>{

-console.log(input) // o , current input value
+console.log(input) // o , current input value },[input])const handleChange = (event) => { setInput(event.target.value);

 fetchData(input); // x , prev input value

-fetchData(event.target.value); // o , current input value
+fetchData(event.target.value); // o , current input value};

 useEffect(()=>{